 Spans on an area of 50km, Erg Chebbi can handle quit a big number of people as long as they are not driving big laud machines, witch is the actual state.

 Most of the people visit Merzouga desert for one or two days. they experience the camel ride, sleep under the starts in the middle of dunes, and watch the quite magical sunrise.
 Few people come with their big toys and ruin it for all, unfortunately.

-What is most unfortunate is that their is no control over it; A cameleer said "The government should control the cars coming into dunes, they should Tax them, and specify an area just for their activities, other wise we are living in a jungle, and everyone do as he wishes".
+What is unfortunate is the lack control over it; a cameleer said "The government should control the cars coming into dunes, they should Tax them, and specify an area just for their activities, otherwise we are living in a jungle, and everyone do as he wishes".

-Some travel agencies now prefer to go to Erg Chegaga in staid, less spectacular, but much more quieter.
+Some travel agencies now prefer to go to Erg Chegaga instead, less spectacular, but much more quieter.

 As the kids wore claiming and jumping on the sands while the camels walking forward, I was wondering why the parent blames the culture minister, and not the tourism minister?
 Those tourists do visit us to learn about our culture, living as we live, isn't that the purpose of travelling!
 But I think it's not only the culture minister who is responsible, also the tourism minister, the agriculture minister (As Erg Chebbi should be consider as a Nature reserve, if it's not already the case), and our responsibility.